nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/datahub/datahub-arc-settings.md

 Navigate to the general (1) settings to adapt your ARC's name (2) or avatar (3) for easier findability.

+## Advanced settings

-In the advanced section (4) you can
+At the bottom of the general settings, you find the advanced section (4).
+Here you can

-  - archive and delete your ARC or
+- archive and delete your ARC
+- change the path
-  - transfer it to another user or group.
+- transfer it to another user or group